 Included in Liliaceae.

-Tree, shrub, or erect or twining perennial herb; wind pollinated; epidermis with stiff hairs; leaves with petioles, simple, unlobed or palmately lobed or compound; inflorescence parts 4-6, free or fused, superior ovary, 2 slender, plumose stigmas; Fruit is a drupe or achene.
-Hackberry Capparaceae Cleome, Cleomella, and Peritoma are now in Cleomaceae, but Capparaceae still is an accepted family.
+Tree, shrub, or erect or twining perennial herb; wind pollinated; epidermis with stiff hairs; leaves with petioles, simple, unlobed or palmately lobed or compound; inflorescence parts 4-6, free or fused, superior ovary, 2 slender, plumose stigmas; fruit is a drupe or achene.
+Hackberry Capparaceae Cleome and Cleomella are now in Cleomaceae, but Capparaceae still is an accepted family.

 Large family of annual or perennial herbs with opposite, entire, simple leaves arising from swollen node.
 Flowers usually perfect, regular, with 4-5 or no petals, 4 or 5 sepals; 4-10 stamens -- often twice the number of sepals, 1 pistil.
 1, 3, or 5-chambered capsule fruit.
 Many very common plants ranging from Chickweeds (Cerastium and others) to Moss campion (Silene acaulis).

 Weber places some Caryophyllaceae in Alsinaceae, a family not accepted by other botanists.

 Woolly Chickweed Weber places Arenaria in Alsinaceae.
 Mouse-eared Chickweed Alpine Sandwort Formerly Minuartia.
 Ball Head Sandwort Weber places Eremogone in Alsinaceae.
 Fendler's Sandwort Weber places Eremogone in Alsinaceae.
 King's Sandwort Large-leaf Sandwort Tuber Starwort Weber places Pseudostellaria